 Seeking Therapeutic Assistance

-When procrastination severely disrupts your daily life, it’s time to contemplate seeking help from a mental health professional.
+When procrastination severely disrupts your daily life, you should consider seeking help from a mental health professional.
 Recognizing the need for professional help is essential, especially when your usual strategies don’t seem to cut it.
-Cognitive Behavioral Therapy (CBT), a form of therapy, can be particularly effective.
+Cognitive Behavioral Therapy (CBT) can be particularly effective.

 Consider therapy if you notice:

-• Persistent Avoidance: You’re consistently avoiding tasks, leading to significant stress or impact on your life.
+- Persistent Avoidance: You consistently avoid tasks, leading to significant stress or impact on your life.

-• Low Self-Efficacy: You feel incapable of completing tasks, regardless of their complexity.
+- Low Self-Efficacy: You feel incapable of completing tasks, regardless of complexity.

 Therapy can enhance your emotional regulation, boost self-regulation, and improve your overall task completion rates, breaking the cycle of procrastination.